Travel Tips & Tricks:

 The first and most obvious is collecting air-miles/avios points, which accumulate over time with every flight you take, and can be redeemed at a later date.
 If you travel for work, some employers will allow you to collect airline loyalty points for flights you take for work!
 Some Bank Accounts / Credit cards enable you to collect air-miles/avios points on a monthly basis (sometimes for a small monthly fee) that can be converted to avios points for use with many major airlines.

-The second reasons is, that occasionlly, admittedly this happens less often these days, airlines will upgrade a couple of economy class passengers to Business Class on Long Haul flights (KLM has been good for this one).
+The second reasons is, that occasionally, admittedly this happens less often these days, airlines will upgrade a couple of economy class passengers to Business Class on Long Haul flights (KLM has been good for this one).
 The passengers they select to upgrade usually come from members of their frequent flyer/loyalty programmes, passengers who had booked Premium Economy seats.

-The third reason is also linked to Business Class travel.
+The third reason is also linked to business class travel.
 When Business Class is not particularly busy for a specific flight, airlines will often email customers booked on the flight from 4 days before, right up to the day of travel with an upgrade offer.
 With some airlines, this fixed price offer will range from £99 to a few hundred pounds - and is usually cheaper for members of their loyalty programmes (KLM, Air France, Lufthansa to name but a few).

 For others airlines (BA, Aer Lingus, LATAM), the upgrade email will take you to a website where you effectively "bid" for a Business Class upgrade, where you enter the amount you are potentially willing to pay for an upgrade.
-The downside to this is that you dont know if your offer was successful until the day before travel .
+The downside to this is that you don't know if your offer was successful until the day before travel .

 Pre-Return upgrade offers are usually significantly cheaper than it would have been if you booked a Business Class ticket up front.
-If you do chose to upgrade, this means you will get priority airport security access, Business Class Lounge Access and Business Class boarding priority for your flight.
+If you do chose to upgrade, this means you will get priority airport security access, Business Class Lounge access and Business Class boarding priority for your flight.

 While you are not always successful, particularly with the airlines that have a bidding process, a Business Class upgrade can be a very pleasant ending to a great trip!